5 Queries

 Open the database.

 Name the query Customername+Ordercodes, select Modify the query design, and click Finish.
-The design of the query is displayed.

-5.3 Criteria in queries
+5.3 Criteria in Queries

 Category | Operators |